She's Lived in Kotor's Old Town for 40 Years. Here's What She'll Tell You.

 Do you ever think about leaving?

-Would I trade this for a modern apartment with insulation and WiFi that works?
-No. My WiFi barely works and my neighbor is a 14th-century column.
-But the view from my window — the bay, the mountains, the church bell at 8AM — that hasn't changed since Diocletian sailed these waters.
+Trade it for a modern apartment with insulation and WiFi that works?
+Not a chance.
+The WiFi here barely works and the nearest neighbor is a 14th-century column — but the view from the window, the bay, the mountains, the church bell at 8AM, hasn't changed since Diocletian sailed these waters.
+Have some more burek.
+It's better cold.

-Oh, and one thing I forgot — visit the Cats Museum on Trg od Mlieka.
-It's only €1.
-The whole place is a love letter to the cats of Kotor.
-The gift shop sells cat-themed souvenirs — postcards, magnets, prints.
-The proceeds go to the charities that care for the strays.
+One more thing worth doing: visit the Cats Museum on Trg od Mlieka.
+Entry is only €1, and the whole place is a love letter to the cats of Kotor.
+The gift shop sells cat-themed souvenirs — postcards, magnets, prints — and the proceeds go to the charities that care for the strays.
 Buy something.
 These cats have been part of this town since the sailors brought them centuries ago, and someone needs to keep feeding them when the tourists go home.

 For practical planning, our 18 tips guide covers the fortress climb and budget.
 Our October guide explains why autumn is best.
 If you love intimate walled towns, Dubrovnik is the famous neighbor, and Cinque Terre offers a similarly compact coastal experience.